 In this unit, you will study fundamental mathematical concepts, processes and techniques that are necessary to support subsequent studies in applied calculus.
 You will investigate the properties and applications of linear, quadratic, logarithmic and exponential functions.
-You will use trigonometry to solve triangles and trigonometric functions to model periodic phenomena.
+You will use trigonometry to solve triangles and determine solutions to problems involving algebraic techniques.
 Complex numbers, vectors and matrix algebra will be used to develop solutions to problems.
-You will apply the concepts of elementary statistics to analyse data and introductory probability theory to predict the likelihood of occurrence of an event.
 Other important elements of this unit are the communication of results, concepts and ideas using mathematics as a language.
-Through the use of mathematical software, you will visualise, analyse, validate and solve problems.
+This unit will develop your software skills in WolframAlpha to visualise, analyse, validate and solve problems.

 |Student Contribution Band||SCA Band 1|

 |Fraction of Full-Time Student Load||0.125|

 |Pre-requisites or Co-requisites||